erizov/Professor/semester_2/lecture_09_behavioral_patterns/observer/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Observer to solve a production problem
+10. Design a system that uses Observer to tackle a production problem
 11. Create unit tests with 100% code coverage for Observer
 12. Write a technical blog post explaining Observer to beginners